 Crestwood Rehabilitation and Nursing is an average-sized facility located in Ogden, Utah.
-This is a subpar facility, with an overall grade of D. If you aren't happy with this facility's overall grade, you should be able to find a better option in Ogden.
+With an overall score of F, we consider this to be a very poor facility.
+If you aren't happy with this facility's overall grade, you should be able to find a better option in Ogden.
 The city has at least 10 other nursing homes.
-Despite all this, one of the few highlights of this nursing home's profile is its strong inspection score.
-You can scroll down to learn more about inspections and other category grades
+More information on this nursing home's category grades is available below.
+Its best category was short-term care, which is addressed in the next section.

 Crestwood Rehabilitation and Nursing